Fresh peaches, sweet cinnamon and cozy banana bread all come together for this delicious summertime treat!

 - Coconut oil

-Just remember that substituting one of these in place of the applesauce could lead to a different texture/taste of your bread.
+Just remember that substituting one of these in place of the applesauce could lead to a different texture/taste of your banana bread.

 What kind of peaches should I use?